wp-plugins/javascript-autoloader/readme.txt

 == Description ==

-This Plugin allows you to load additional JavaScript files without the need to change files in the theme directory or to install several plugins to add all the desired functionality.
+> This Plugin allows you to load additional JavaScript files without the need to change files in the theme directory or to install several plugins to add all the desired functionality.

+**Update Notice: The JS AutoLoader Menu Item is now located in Tools Menu and no longer in Plugins Menu**

 To load additional JavaScript files just put them into a directory named jsautoload.